 DIY Prevention and Maintenance Tips

-The good news is that regular maintenance can significantly extend your appliances' lives, even in hard water areas.
+Regular maintenance can significantly extend your appliances' lives, even in Connecticut's hardest water areas.
+Here's what to do for each major appliance.

 Dishwasher Care

 Run an empty cycle monthly with two cups of white vinegar or a quarter cup of citric acid placed in the bottom of the machine.
-This dissolves mineral buildup in spray arms and internal components.
+This dissolves hard water scale buildup in spray arms and internal components.
 Between deep cleans, wipe down door seals and inspect spray arm holes for clogs.

 Washing Machine Maintenance

 Use your machine's cleaning cycle monthly if available, or run an empty hot water cycle with a commercial descaling product or two cups of vinegar.
-Leave the door open between loads to prevent moisture and mineral residue from accumulating.
+Leave the door open between loads to prevent moisture and mineral residue from building up inside the drum.

 Water Heater Flushing

-For Connecticut's hard water areas, annual water heater flushing is essential rather than optional.
+In Connecticut's hard water areas, annual water heater flushing is essential — not optional.
 This involves draining several gallons from the tank's bottom valve to remove accumulated sediment.
-If you haven't done this in years, consider having a professional handle it—heavily sediment-laden tanks can clog drain valves.
+If you haven't done this in years, consider having a professional handle it, as heavily sediment-laden tanks can clog drain valves during the process.

 Filter and Screen Maintenance

 Inspect inlet screens on washing machines and dishwashers every six months.
-These small mesh filters at the water supply connection catch debris but also accumulate mineral deposits.
+These small mesh filters at the water supply connection catch debris but also accumulate mineral deposits quickly.
 Clean them with vinegar or replace them if buildup is severe or the mesh is damaged.

 Long-Term Solutions: Is a Water Softener Worth It?

-For Connecticut homeowners dealing with persistently hard water, a whole-house water softener often makes financial sense.
-Installation typically costs between $1,500 and $3,000, including the unit—a significant investment that pays for itself through extended appliance lifespans, reduced energy bills, and lower detergent costs.
+For Connecticut homeowners dealing with persistently hard water, a whole-house water softener often makes strong financial sense.
+Installation typically costs between $1,500 and $3,000 — a significant investment that pays for itself through extended appliance lifespans, reduced energy bills, and lower detergent costs.

 Alternatives include whole-house filtration systems and point-of-use solutions for specific appliances.
-However, these typically address taste and sediment rather than water hardness itself.
+However, these typically address taste and sediment rather than water hardness itself, so they offer limited protection against scale damage.

-While prevention goes a long way, some hard water damage requires professional attention.
+While prevention goes a long way, some hard water damage requires professional attention before it becomes a full replacement.
 Call for service if you notice:

 - Persistent appliance performance issues despite regular cleaning